Clemapfel/jluna/docs/manual.md

 auto* arr_2x2x2x2 = unsafe::new_array(Bool_t, 2, 2, 2, 2);
 ```

-Where we used the jluna-provided global type proxies, which are implicitly `static_cast` to their pointer.
+Where we used the jluna-provided global type proxies, which are implicitly `static_cast` to their corresponding `unsafe::Value*` pointer.

 After allocation, all values of an array will be of the given type, initialized as `undef`.

-#### Creating a Thin Wrapper around already existing Data
+#### Creating a Thin Wrapper Around Already Existing Data

-In high-performance applications, we often do not have enough RAM to have two of the same data in memory at the same time.
+In high-performance applications, we often do not have enough RAM to have two of the same array in memory at the same time.
 To address this, the `unsafe` library provides a function that creates a *thin wrapper* around already existing data.
 A thin wrapper is an array whos data does not belong to it.
-We basically set the data-pointer of a newly array to already existing memory, the user is responsible for keeping that memory correctly formatted and in-scope.
+We basically set the data-pointer of a newly created array to already existing memory, but not allocate any new memory.
+The user is responsible for keeping the original memory correctly formatted and in-scope.

-Simliar to `new_array`, `new_array_from_data` takes Rank + 2 elements:
+Similarly to `new_array`, `new_array_from_data` takes Rank + 2 elements:

-+ value type (as an `unsafe::Value*`)
++ the value type (as an `unsafe::Value*`)
-+ pointer to already existing data (as a `void*`)
++ a pointer to already existing data (as a `void*`)
-+ Rank-many indices, specifying the size of an array
++ Rank-many indices, specifying the size of an array in each dimension

-It is important to realize that no bounds-checking or verification that the data is actually formatted according to the arrays value type is performed If we have an array of `size_t`s, which are 64-bit long and we use its data to create an array of `uint8_t`s, the `size_t`s memory will simply be interpreted as if it were consecutively stored `uint8_t`s, leading to data corruption.
+It is important to realize that no bounds-checking or verification, that the data is actually formatted according to the arrays value type, is performed.
+If we have an array of `size_t`s, which are 64-bit, and we use its data to create an array of `uint8_t`s, the user will not be made aware of this, instead leading to silent data corruption.

 #### Resizing an Array

 The `unsafe` library provides `resize_array`, which takes as its arguments the array, along with the new dimensions, similar to `new_array`.

-For 1D and 2D arrays only, "slicing", making an array smaller in one or more dimensions, is very fast.
+For 1D and 2D arrays only, "slicing" (making an array smaller in one or more dimensions) is very fast.
 No allocation is performed when slicing, unlike when growing an array.
+Furthermore, resizing a 1d array into another 1d array is far more performant than resizing a 1d array into a 2d array.
+In the latter case, the equivalent of `Base.reshape` has to be called, potentially leading the entire array to be re-allocated during the shuffeling.

-The values of the newly added data after expanding an array are set to `undef`.
-Recall that Julia-arrays are stored column-first order, so expanding a matrix in the x-direction will lead to new values being inserted into each column, potentially corrupting the order of elements.
+The newly added values are set to `undef`.
+Recall that Julia-arrays are stored column-first order.
+Expanding a matrix in the x-direction will lead to new values being inserted into each column, potentially corrupting the order of elements.

 #### Replacing an Arrays Data

 To avoid copying, jluna provides `override_array`, which replaces an arrays data with that of another.
 Not allocation is performed and at no point will the amount of memory grow beyond the initial space of both arrays.
-As no copying is invoke, if we overrode array B with array A, the user is responsible for keeping array A in scope, otherwise array Bs data will also be deallocated.
+As no copy is made, if we overrode array `B` with array `A`, the user is responsible for keeping array `A` in scope.

-Similarly, `swap_array_data` replaces arrays B data with that of A, and arrays A data with that of B. Unlike `override_array`, jluna needs to create a temporary copy of one of the arrays, potentially increasing the amount of memory consumed by the size of one of the arrays.
+Similarly, `swap_array_data` replaces array `B`s data with that of `A`, and arrays `A` data with that of `B`.
+Unlike `override_array`, jluna needs to create a temporary copy of one of the arrays, potentially increasing the amount of memory consumed by the size of one of the arrays.

 ---

 ### Shared Memory

-In the section on proxies, we said that, to move a value from C++ to Julia or vice-versa, we first need to change its memory format such that it is interpretable by the other language.
-This is not technically true, as for a very limited number of types, Julia and C++ have the exact same memory format.
-For these types, `box` / `unboxing` is a 0-cost operation, no actual computation is performed which is obviously desired in performance-critical applications.
+In the section on proxies, we said that, to move a value from C++ to Julia or vice-versa, we first need to **change its memory format** such that it is interpretable by the other language.
+This is not always true, for a very limited number of types, Julia and C++ **already have the exact same memory format**.

-For the following types only, `box` / `unboxing` has no cost
+For these types only, `box` / `unboxing` is a 0-cost operation.
+No actual computation is performed.
+This is obviously desired in performance-critical applications.

+An exhaustive list of these types is provided here:

 ```cpp
 bool